open-ephys/gui-docs/source/User-Manual/index.rst

 User Manual
 ===============

 Welcome to the Open Ephys GUI user manual!
 Here you will find information about how to run experiments with this software.
-If you're interested in learning how to write your own plugins or understand the source code, check out the :ref:`developerguide`.
+If you're interested in learning how to write your own plugins or better understand the GUI's source code, check out the :ref:`developerguide`.

 The GUI was designed to process, record, and visualize multichannel extracellular electrophysiology data.
 It currently includes plugins that are compatible the following data sources: